 There is also the possibility to do a double degree within the EIT Digital Master school in Cyber Security.

 The Data Science & Technology specialisation provides basic courses that will help you understand data science, the mathematics behind it, smart services, and how these fields are related through modern information systems.
 It also offers advanced courses in which you will be equipped to tackle the challenges of this cross-disciplinary field, including big data processing, real-time analytics, information quality, and information system and service design.
+Within this specialisation, it is also possible to specialise in Sports Data Science.

 The specialisation in Software Technology is not restricted to any particular domain of application.
 You will amass theoretical knowledge and learn practical skills to make you an asset when it comes to the development of a broad and diffuse range of software for any imaginable use.